 Here is an example of UX and UI in the context of a new car:

 The user interface is what the driver sees and touches.
-It is the physical features of the car such as the number of seats, the controls, style colour of the car.
+It is the physical features of the car such as the number of seats, the controls, style color of the car.

 UX professionals understand that there are different types of users, and what isn’t right for one user can be perfect for another, that’s why delving deeper into the audience and the user experience is so important.
 They also know that it is important to remember the context in which users are interacting with the product.